Tauksik/OOMD/Lab2/Hotel management.md

 ii.
 Guest information management

 iii.
-Inventory management

-iv.
 Billing and payment management

+iv.Inventory management

 v.
-Reporting and analytics
+Loyalty program management

 vi.
-Integration with third-party systems
+Staff management

 vii.
-Staff management
+Integration with third-party system

 viii.
-Loyalty program management
+Reporting and analytics

+4) **Performance Requirements**:

+The Hotel Management software system should be able to handle a large number of simultaneous users and provide fast response times.
+The system should also be scalable to accommodate future growth.

-4) **Interface Requirements**:
+5) **Interface Requirements**:

 The Hotel Management software system should be able to communicate with other systems using standard interfaces such as APIs or web services.
 The system should also provide a user-friendly interface for hotel staff and customers.

-5) **Performance Requirements**:

-The Hotel Management software system should be able to handle a large number of simultaneous users and provide fast response times.
-The system should also be scalable to accommodate future growth.

 6) **Design Constraints**: